RemoteTechnologiesGroup/RemoteTech/guide/index.md

 First, adjust the throttle slider to the desired intensity of the burn (as a safety measure, the default is no thrust).
 In the box, type either the desired duration of the burn, or the desired delta-V (e.g., "100 m/s").
 The delta-V will be converted to a burn time; the flight computer **will not** adjust the burn while it's happening to get the right delta-V. Clicking "BURN" will add the burn to the command queue, with signal delay and whatever manual delay was set.

-Just like automatic node execution, the manual burn doesn't understand staging or attitude control.
+Just like automatic node execution, the manual burn doesn't include staging or attitude control.
 Those commands must be scheduled separately.

 ##Connection Rules